smarc-project/smarc_msgs/README.rst

 **Basic controller services**

+If the vehicle implements any of the control targets above, they should subscribe to the associated topic and offer the service below.
+If there are multiple controllers for the same target, the additional ones may offer services with other suitable names (within the ``/vehicle/ctrl`` namespace) in order to be enabled or disabled.

 * Toggle heading ctrl - ``std_srvs/SetBool`` on ``/vehicle/ctrl/toggle_heading_ctrl``
 * Toggle depth ctrl - ``std_srvs/SetBool`` on ``/vehicle/ctrl/toggle_depth_ctrl``
 * Toggle altitude ctrl - ``std_srvs/SetBool`` on ``/vehicle/ctrl/toggle_altitude_ctrl``
 * Toggle speed ctrl - ``std_srvs/SetBool`` on ``/vehicle/ctrl/toggle_speed_ctrl``
 * Toggle pitch ctrl - ``std_srvs/SetBool`` on ``/vehicle/ctrl/toggle_pitch_ctrl``
 * Toggle roll ctrl - ``std_srvs/SetBool`` on ``/vehicle/ctrl/toggle_roll_ctrl``

+ If the controllers are implemented using the ``/vehicle/ctrl/{target}_setpoint_freq`` scheme (see `Controller implementation`_) they may need to offer multiple freq topics, that are then mapped to the same topic by the convenience node.

 Planners (advanced controllers)
 -------------------------------